Dr Paul Rekret

 -A Critique of New Materialism: Ethics and Ontology, Subjectivity, Subjectivity 9.3 (2016): 225-245.

--‘Generalised Antagonism and Political Ontology in the Debate Between Laclau and Negri’ in A Kioupkolis & G. Katsambekis (Eds.)
-The Biopolitics of the Multitude Versus the Hegemony of the People: A Debate On Radical Democracy and Collective Movements Today.
-London: Ashgte, 2014.
+-Paul Rekret, “Generalised Antagonism and Political Ontology in the Debate Between Laclau and Negri” in A. Kioupkiolis & G. Katsambekis (eds), Radical Democracy and Collective Movements Today, London: Routledge, 2016.

 -‘The Impasse of Post-Metaphysical Political Theory: On Derrida and Foucault.’
 Telos: Politics After Metaphysics Special Issue.
 Winter 2012, no. 161.
 Pp. 79-98.